ritchieng/deep-learning-wizard/docs/deep_learning/readings.md

 !!! info
-    This is a list of papers I think are interesting.
+    This is a list of growing number of papers and implementations I think are interesting.

 ## Deep Reinforcement Learning
 - [An Empirical Analysis of Proximal Policy Optimization with Kronecker-factored Natural Gradients](https://arxiv.org/pdf/1801.05566.pdf)